skaleosd/cs400-X-Team-69/x_team_rules.md

   Uploading code to github with comments, also send comments to everyone via email.

-3. How will will communicate difficulties with a task assigned to us
+3. How will we communicate difficulties with a task assigned to us

 4. How we will back up each other to ensure that deadlines are not missed

+Build a group on facebook and start the work as soon as possible.